gregmac/Swagger.Net/README.md

 -------------
 1. Enable "XML documentation file" and accept the default value, or specify a custom value (i.e. App_Data\Docs.XML), in the Web API's properties | Build menu (Alt+Enter).
 If you specify a custom value, you will need to edit the App_Start\SwaggerNet.cs file.

-2. Point your browswer at /api/swagger to see the api listing for the Swagger spec or point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) (not included) at http://YOUR_URL/api/swagger to expose all of the APIs that you have built.
+2. Point your browswer at /api/swagger to see the api listing for the Swagger spec or point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) (not included, see step 1) at http://YOUR-URL:PORT/api/swagger to expose all of the APIs that you have built.

 Known Issues
 ------------

-I'm hoping you will help me find these.
+I'm hoping you will help me find and/or fix these.

 + The version of Swagger UI I have built in the /docs folder DOES NOT WORK in Internet Explorer.  :-(
 + Models according to the swagger spec are not yet supported